-Digital Marketing Entrepreneurship Interdisciplinary Studies Management Information Systems Organizational Leadership Philosophy, Politics, and Economics RN to BSN Sport Management Logistics and Supply Chain Management Theology
+Interdisciplinary Studies Organizational Leadership Logistics and Supply Chain Management Theology

 UNDERGRADUATE CERTIFICATE PROGRAMS

 CERTIFICATE IN BUSINESS ADMINISTRATION

 The business administration certificate is designed to provide the student with exposure in three of the functional areas of business administration.
 Students will gain practical business skills in the areas of management, marketing, and finance.
 In addition, the importance of ethical decision making is emphasized with the course in Business Ethics.